varunteja007006/Practice/Practice SQL/SQL 01.md

 # SQL

-Setup a postgresql on your linux machine.
+Setup a postgresql or mysql on your linux machine.
 Also install DB Beaver to visualize and run sql queries.

 ### Database types: